KevinLiuxy/SimpleOSM/README.md

 2. That's all you need!
 Now you can read PBF OSM files and get access to all its data.
 </p><p>
 --> please read <a href="https://github.com/KevinLiuxy/SimpleOSM/blob/master/OSMDatabase_example/Main.java">
     this example</a> to see how you can quickly extract data from an OSM file.
+</p><p>
+--> You can also download and read Javadoc file at <code>SimpleOSM/OSMDatabase/Javadoc</code>
+    for more information.
 </p>

 <h3>About the Source Code</h3>